 Dr Ruth Pelzer-Montada is an artist and scholar with a particular interest in print media.
 She holds a PhD in art practice, a BA(hons) in Painting from ECA and an undergraduate and postgraduate degree in German Literature and Political Science from the University of Heidelberg.
 She has been teaching Visual Culture and historical and critical studies at ECA and other Scottish art colleges while pursuing her research through both artistic projects and writing.
 Her work has been exhibited in Scotland and abroad.
 Her writing has appeared in international peer-reviewed journals and conference publications and online.
-She is currently completing a book project Print Matters.
-An anthology of critical writing on prints and printmaking since 1986for Manchester University Press.
+Her anthology Perspectives on contemporary printmaking.
+Critical writing since 1986 is published by Manchester University Press.

 Ruth is external examiner for print media at the Royal College of Art, London (2016-18).